kmayerb/tcrdist2/docs/CompleteExample.rst

 * **TCRrep** :py:class:`tcrdist.repertoire.TCRrep` - specifies metric and computes distances between members of a TCR repertoire

-* **TCRsubset** :py:class:`tcrdist.cdr3_motif.TCRsubset` - analyzes epitope specificity for a specific subset of a TCR repertoire
+* **TCRsubset** :py:class:`tcrdist.subset.TCRsubset` - analyzes epitope specificity for a specific subset of a TCR repertoire

 * **TCRmotif** :py:class:`tcrdist.cdr3_motif.TCRMotif` - identifies candidate motifs characteristic of a subset of receptors

 In this example, we emphasize how several tcrdist2 modules are integrated.
-We reserve exposition of many of the details for separate sections, each with its own detailed page in this documentation.
+We reserve a more detailed expositio for separate sections, each with its own detailed page in this documentation.

-Before proceeding, we also offer a note on the syntax used in the following example.
+Before proceeding, we also offer a note on the syntax used in the following coded examples.
 We instantiate instances of **TCRrep**, **TCRsubset**, and **TCRMotif** classes as `tr`, `ts`, and `tm`, respectively.